FinderSpot Logo Oficial

 • Cantonal specificity: In cantons like Valais, these subsidies are managed by the Caisse de Compensation.
 Do not wait for the canton to contact you; proactivity is key, with strict deadlines in autumn.

-• Transparency tools: For a technical comparison without commercial bias, the mandatory reference is the Government's Priminfo or independent options like Finderspot.
+• Transparency tools: For a technical comparison without commercial bias, use an independent comparator like Finderspot, built on the official premium data published by the government.

 6Conclusion and Call to Action